amelise07/Movie-Analysis-From-Metacritic/README.md

 Connected to MongoDB cloud database where metacritic data is stored Created a graph comparing metacritic ratings of action and comedy movies by using keywords Created a graph for purposes of comparing movies from 2000 and 2020!
+Concluded that movie production or release information was very limited compared to prior years due to the pandaemic